 What are examples of leadership experience represented by previous fellows at the time of application?

-This is the inaugural cohort of the RIDES Leadership Fellowship.
 We are seeking experienced educators who have demonstrated a commitment to diversity, equity, and integration in the current roles, which may range from teacher leaders, directors, principals to leaders in the educational arena.

 What is the vision for the Capstone Project that will be completed at the conclusion of the fellowship?